• Events

 • Lead or actively support (e.g., take notes, develop strategies and action items, follow up on action items) at least six Committee meetings per year.

-• Participation in at least four hours of non-Board or non-Committee volunteer activities each year (e.g., TKO trail work party, trail ambassador assignments, office administration).
+• Participation in at least four hours of non-Board or non-Committee volunteer activities each year (e.g., TKO trail work party, trail ambassador assignments, office administration, donor events, etc).

-• Strive to attend important TKO functions such as volunteer work parties and volunteer appreciation events.
+• Strive to attend important TKO functions such as donor events, volunteer work parties, and volunteer appreciation events.

-• Respond in a timely manner (within three working days) to Board-related correspondence.
+• Respond in a timely manner (within three working days) to Board-related correspondence on Slack and email.

 • Kindly set “out-of-office” (or similar) automatic email message when out of contact for five working days or longer

-• Participate in relevant Board training, including Diversity, Equity, and Inclusion training at least once per year
+• Participate in relevant Board training, including onboarding and diversity, equity, inclusion, and belonging training at least once per year.

 Fundraising